shaypepper/portfolio-ta-2020/PORTFOLIO.md

 In a conference paper called "A Human-Centric Perspective on Digital Consenting: The Case of GAFAM", Soheil Human and Florian Cech describe the cognitive load often associated with user agreements.
 > [U]sers are confronted with the necessity to either accept the companies’ terms of services as-is or to undertake the arduous task of choosing when to share which of their private data through web interfaces provided by the data collectors themselves, meaning privacy and cookie consent forms.

 Users' aversion to this "arduous task" creates a knowledge gap in how their data may be used.
 Requests for consent can be clicked-through thoughtlessly by the user regardless of what the terms of service are.
 This falls short of the medical and psychological research standard of informed consent.
-Informed consent requires the subject to have an understanding of the possible outcomes of the research before consenting.
-There is no requirement for this level of consent in most text analysis, but it could be used as a guiding light.

 Informed consent has a few requirements (Brody 1997).
 For example, the participant should understand what the study will involve and potential outcomes and risks.
 It also requires that the participant is not compelled or pressured to give consent.

+Questions are currently being asked with regard to health databases and what obligations researchers have to the people who have consented to include their medical information.
+(Bromley et al. 2020).

 In 2014 Facebook conducted an experiment on its users to test their emotional reaction to being shown happy or sad posts (Confessore).
 They used sentiment analysis to choose which posts to show or hide and then measured whether or not the participant's mood had shifted.
 The study was conducted without the consent of the participants that would reach the standard of "Informed Consent".
 When it became public that Facebook had been unknowingly experimenting on its users, the backlash was swift from social scientists.
+Typically, if your research involves experimenting on human subjects, your experiment should be been reviewed by an Institutional Review Board in order to evaluate potential ethical problems or harm.
 Max Masnick summed up the criticism in a blog post with this: "As a researcher, you don’t get an ethical free pass because a user checked a box next to a link to a website’s Terms of Use."

-If your research involves experimenting on human subjects as opposed to simply text analysis, [has your experiment been reviewed by the IRB](https://www.theatlantic.com/technology/archive/2014/06/everything-we-know-about-facebooks-secret-mood-manipulation-experiment/373648/) to  protect your subjects from harm?
-TKTKTKTK

 In a related example, consider [plagiarism-detection software](https://academicworks.cuny.edu/gc_pubs/670/).